CameronBrooks11/awesome-computational-design/README.md

 ## License

-Distributed under the MIT License.
-See LICENSE for more information.
+Distributed under the AGPL v3 License.
+See [LICENSE](./LICENSE) for more information.

 ## Acknowledgements